a-ast/itinerary/akeneo/how-to-add-a-new-action-button-in-the-product-grid.md

 # How to add a new action button in the product grid

 Idea: add new button to the product grid.
-Show a simple alert with product id by clicking on this button for the sake of a demo.
+Show a simple alert with product id by clicking on this button for the sake of demonstration.

 ### Backend part